0M4NU4L/0M4NU4L/README.md

-<h2 align="left">Hi 👋!
-My name is Nirjhar Barma and I do a little coding, from Kolkata, India</h2>
+<h2 align="left">Hi, My name is Nirjhar Barma and I do a little coding, from Kolkata, India</h2>

 ###